bcowgill/mocha-dark/README.md

 ## Changing Scheme in the Browser

-Once you are viewing the tests in the browser you can toggle the color scheme using a command in the *Javascript* console:
+Once you are viewing the tests in the browser you can toggle the color scheme by clicking on the circular progress indicator at top right of the page.

+The currently clicked setting is remembered using browser `localStorage` so it will persist forever and work on pages loaded from `file://` or loaded from web servers.

+Alternatively, you can toggle the color scheme using a command in the *Javascript* console:

 ```javascript
 mocha.setColorScheme('mocha-dark') // or mocha-light
 ```

-And this setting will be remembered using a browser cookie (for up to a year) but only if you are viewing the page through a website (not `file://` protocol)
+ss
 ## Color Scheme Differences

 ### Mocha Dark Theme